atusy/vimconf-2025-small/index.md

 * Do you use tree-sitter?
 * Do you use tree-sitter in Vim?

+## What is tree-sitter

-## What is tree-sitter in general?
+### What is tree-sitter in general?

 * A parser generator tool and an incremental parsing library
     * generous supports on diverse programming languages
     * fast enough to react text changes
     * robust user experience under syntax errors

-## What is tree-sitter in Neovim/Vim?
+### What is tree-sitter in Neovim/Vim?

 * In Neovim
     * builtin feature to interact with syntax tree, especially for syntax highlighting
 * In Vim
     * opt-in feature to enable syntax highlighting ([mattn/vim-treesitter](https://github.com/mattn/vim-treesitter))

-## Is tree-sitter for syntax highlighting?
+### Is tree-sitter for syntax highlighting?

 * No, tree-sitter is just a parsing library
 * **syntax** highlight is just an application of obtained abstract **syntax** tree
 * We can do more with AST
     * Code folding
-    * Smart selection of `if` statement, function definition, and so on
+    * Smart selection (e.g., `if` statement, function definition, and so on)
+    * ...

+## Today's talk

+Unlocking the Power of Tree-sitter in Neovim by...

+* Exploring various usecases beyond syntax highlighting
+* Introducing potential of treesitter-ls, a language server powered by tree-sitter

+## What I don't cover today

+* Details of configurations and plugin development
+* Deep dive into tree-sitter internals

-## Usecases in Neovim
+## Usecases by Neovim-builtin features

-How many are the builtin
+### How many are the builtin

 among the 10 tree-sitter powered features?

  1. Syntax highlighting
  2. Code folding
- 3. Code completions
  4. Outline
  5. Pairing keywords (like matchit/matchup)
  6. Toggling comments